 We all know that eating healthy, keeps us healthy.
-But as I’ve stated multiple times it also helps lower pain levels by decreasing inflammation.
+But it also helps lower pain levels by decreasing inflammation.
 It’s not always easy to know which foods succeed, while others fail, so here are two others to add to your list- lentils and beans.

 Those of us who suffer from chronic pain can also feel run down, worn out and chronically fatigued.
 Beans and lentils can help improve energy.
 Unlike sweets that give a quick boost that increases inflammation and then cause a crash when depleted.
 Beans and lentils are a great source of fiber, iron and protein.
 They are low calorie, low fat and nutrient -dense so you feel full faster and stay that way longer.